sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 This reduced variability indicates more consistent safety outcomes across different years and events.

+### This Is Happening Despite Obstacles

+This change is even more impressive when considering factors like the spread of mobile homes, which offer basically no protection, can whose residents can make up over 40% of fatalities in some cases.
+Also, nighttime and rain-wrapped tornadoes, which are much more difficult to see and to judge the path of from the ground, are becoming more common as well.
+In those cases, early warning systems can be the only way to know that the tornado is coming before it has arrived.

 ## Methodology

 The analysis uses population-adjusted mortality rates calculated as deaths per million population in tornado-prone regions.
 Population estimates are derived from U.S. Census data for 25 states with significant tornado activity: Alabama, Arkansas, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Missouri, Mississippi, North Carolina, North Dakota, Nebraska, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Virginia, and Wisconsin.